Journey to Pascha

 6

-Put any necessary finishing touches on it, and review all the panels and the events they depict.Decide together on a place where you might display the mural so people can readily see it.
+Put any necessary finishing touches on it, and decide together on a place where you might display the mural so parents, parishioners, and other people can readily see it.

 7